Michael Blood Meteorites

 Earth itself."
 (Note: This report misidentifies the typology as a carbonaceous chondrite -

-Barwell is actually an L6)
+Barwell is actually an L6) - nice frags available:

 .116g = SOLD